-- the physical state of the substance; - the pressure and temperature required for storage and usage; - the type of storage; - the type of activity or use; - separation distances to site boundary; and, - the environmental sensitivity of the site location.
+- the type of storage;

+- the type of activity or use;

+- separation distances to site boundary; and

+- the environmental sensitivity of the site location.

 For each Effects Group, different types of Adjustment Factors are relevant.
 For example, for the Fire/Explosion Effects Group, the temperature is relevant, while for the Human Health Effects Group, proximity to a potable water resource is deemed important.
 In some instances, more than one Adjustment Factor will need to be applied.
 Where this is the case, the Adjustment Factors are multiplied to generate one combined Adjustment Factor (FF, FH or FE) for each Effects Group.
-Table 6.2 presents the Adjustment Factors for each Effects Group.
+Table 2 presents the Adjustment Factors for each Effects Group.

-6.6 ADJUSTED THRESHOLD (T)
+6.0 ADJUSTED THRESHOLD (T)